matter-labs/zksync/docs/swift-exits.md

 1. Verification of validators signature using `BlsVerifier` library `verify` method
 2. If the specified block is validated and contains indicated withdraw operation - an instant withdraw to Layer 1 will occure if there is enough tokens on corresponding balance on `Rollup` contract.
 EARLY VALIDATED BLOCK - EXIT ALGORITHM
 3. If the specified block is not validated yet, there will be a check for enough free validators tokens on `SwiftExits` contract (in Matter tokens)
-4. Current rate and collateral factor for the token will be taken from `Compound` contract to calculate validators supply tokens amount.
+4. Current rate and collateral factor for the token will be taken from `Compound` contract to calculate validators supply tokens amount and fees
 5. `SwiftExitRequest`, that contains swift exit information, will be stored on `SwiftExits` contract
 6. The required amount of validators tokens will be borrowed on `SwiftExits` contract to support borrow from compound
 7. A borrow of tokens from `Compound` contract to `SwiftExits` contract for validators tokens will occurre